Chaplaincy

 The Chaplaincy provision understands that there are many students, staff and families who are not of a Catholic background and aims to also reach out to other denominational Christians, other faiths and those of no faith through all that it does.
 Whilst we are a diverse and multi-cultural community, we aim to instil the Christian message of love and Gospel values instil throughout our community.
 We offer many opportunities for all students, staff and the wider community to meet Christ.

-Hello.
-I am the Chaplain at St John Payne.
-My role is both pastoral and spiritual.
-I am here to support any students who may like to share concerns or to explore their faith.
-My door is always open or appointments can be made with me through the Form tutor or Head of Year.
+The chaplain's role is both pastoral and spiritual.
+Katy is here to support any students who may like to share concerns or to explore their faith.
+Her door is always open or appointments can be made through the Form tutor or Head of Year.

-The spiritual aspect of my role consists of a variety of events, clubs, Masses, liturgies, prayers, retreats, assemblies, Bible Reflections, pilgrimages, PSHE sessions, and R.E. sessions, all designed to help students access their faith learn more about religion, faith, Christianity and the Catholic Church.
+The spiritual aspect of the Chaplain's role consists of a variety of events, clubs, Masses, liturgies, prayers, retreats, assemblies, Bible Reflections, pilgrimages, all designed to help students access their faith and learn more about religion, faith, Christianity and the Catholic Church.
+The Chaplain also oversees the PSHE and RSHE curriculum.

 Chaplaincy Leaders